YosefLab/CZI-Immuneaging/README.md

 👉 for each tissue, contains a list of cells that we decided to filter out due to being non immune cell types.
 We download and use these files during library processing.
 This also contains the list of poor quality libraries to exclude (poor_quality_libs.csv).
 📂 combined_lib_alignment_metrics/
 👉 contains, for each donor (and also one file for all_donors), some high level metrics for all processed GEX/IR libraries for that donor.
 These are pulled from cellranger output and aggregated here.
-📂 job_queue/
-👉 a job queue that is used during processing (more details under [Data Processing](#processing))
 📂 per-compartment-barcodes/
 👉 contains the list of manually curated barcodes for each compartment.
-Under archived I store the previous versions before replacing them with new ones.
+Under archived/ I store the previous versions before replacing them with new ones.
 📂 annotated_objects/
 👉 used to store annotated data objects
 📂 scratch/
-👉 used as an unstructured dropbox for testing or temporary artifacts
+👉 used as an unstructured "dropbox" for testing or temporary artifacts
 📂 unpublished_celltypist_models/
-👉 contains a celltypist model we use for RBC detection (not officially publisehd by celltypist).
+👉 contains a celltypist model we use for RBC detection (not officially published by celltypist).
 During sample processing we download the model from this location.
 📂 vdj_genes/
 👉 contains a csv file with the list of VDJ genes to exclude.
 During library processing we download the csv from this location.
+📂 job_queue/
+👉 a job queue that is used during processing (more details under [Data Processing](#processing))

 Here is more detail about some of the main directories listed above that contain outputs from the final and intermediate steps of the pipeline: